 Clock relationships are exclusive when they propagate on a same clock tree and reach the same sequential cell clock pins but cannot physically be active at the same time.

 Categorizing Clock Pairs

-The clock pairs can be categorized by using the following reports:

-- Clock Interaction Report - Check Timing Report
+The clock pairs can be categorized by using the Clock Interaction and Check Timing reports.

 Clock Interaction Report

 The Clock Interaction report provides a high-level summary of how two clocks are timed together: